 Southern Flinders Rough Riders build trails that take people on bikes and foot into some truly special parts of this planet.
 We build trails that are spectacular and fun, and we build them to last.
 This is because our trail design incorporates a passionate love for nature, dirt, tranquility and adrenalin.

 These trails are the result of collaboration between the Office for Recreation and Sport, Bicycle SA, Southern Flinders Ranges Development Board and Greening Australia.
-The goodwill of Don & Margaret McCallum, and Rob and Christine Smart and their family cannot be understated.
+The goodwill of Sue McCallum, Rob and Christine Smart, Peter and Debbie McCallum, District Council of Mt Remarkable cannot be understated.
 Without their hospitality these trails would not exist.

 Pop into Over the Edge Sports to grab a map and the latest info on new cool trails that haven’t made it onto the map yet.. there are plenty!

 All our MTB trails use colour codes to tell you what to expect.
 The colours are based on IMBA international standards.

 Wide single track (~1m)iIdeal for beginners and riders looking for an easy mountain biking experience.

 For the experienced riders with the skills and experience to negotiate tough trails.

 For experienced riders with good mtb skills and experience and a general acknowledgement that they will not get it right every time, and that this usually results in some pain.

 Mt Remarkable Trails